 Before we explore this unusual Cream of Almond Soup, or Crème Almaundys, here is a quick refresher on what is considered Medieval times.
 The Middle Ages covers roughly the 5th to the 15th century.
 It is called the Middle Ages because it is the middle period of the three main divisions of history, at least the Western one: first is Antiquity which ends with the collapse of the Roman Empire, second is the Medieval period, and third we have the Modern period which started with the Renaissance.

-If you want to learn all about what we ate in Medieval times and how we prepared food check out my Medieval Cooking Part 1 post.
+If you want to learn all about what we ate in Medieval times and how we prepared food check out my Medieval Cooking Part 1 post or the Medieval Cooking in Today’s Kitchen cookbook.
 You will also find a great recipe of a Cornish Bacon Egg Pye recipe on that post too.
 But today I wanted to explore how food was seasoned at that time.

 Spices and herbs, just like today, were used to flavor dishes.
 But the spices or herbs chosen were often a question of how rich or poor one was, especially for spices.
 More exotic spices had to be imported and only the rich or nobles could afford them.
 Common seasoning were black pepper, cinnamon, cumin, nutmeg, ginger and cloves.
 When you research recipes of this time they are very heavy in these flavors, usually a combination of several different ones at a time.